 While using a clustered index, the data accessing is faster and systematic where the table is organised in some order.
 It is defined in the ordering field of the table.
-Its search key specifies the sequential order of the file or table.
+Its search key is used specifies the sequential arrangement of the file or table.
 A clustered index is automatically created when a primary key is defined for a table.

 Definition of Non-clustered index

 The Non-clustered index stores the data at one place and indices at a different place and the index would have pointers to the storage location of the data.
 A table can have multiple non-clustered indices because the index in the non-clustered index is stored at a different place.
 For example, a book can have more than one index, one at the beginning which shows the contents of a book unit wise and another index at the end which shows the index of terms in alphabetical order.